mbunge/mbunge.github.io/_posts/2017-08-05-application-logic-done-right.markdown

 }
 ```

 # Further reading

+### Command Bus

+The design of a business service or repositories could be even cleaner by using a Command Bus like Tactician of <a href="https://tactician.thephpleague.com/" target="_blank">The PHP League</a>.

+### Presenters

+You could als dive deeper into presenters - a [decorator]() for the presentation, e. g. the http response - and the <a href="https://martinfowler.com/eaaDev/PresentationModel.html" target="_blank">presentation model</a>

+### ADR

+Paul M. Jones described ADR - Action-Domain-Responder - as a web-specific refinement of Model-View-Controller. <a href="" target="_blank">I recommend to getting know ADR</a> ;)

+### More stuff

 I recomment to read following articles:

+- <a href="https://www.entropywins.wtf/blog/2016/11/24/implementing-the-clean-architecture/" target="_blank">Implementing the Clean Architecture</a>
 - <a href="https://martinfowler.com/eaaCatalog/domainModel.html" target="_blank">Domain Models by Martin Fowler</a>
 - <a href="https://martinfowler.com/eaaCatalog/repository.html" target="_blank">Repository by Martin Fowler</a>
 - <a href="https://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29" target="_blank">SOLID (object-oriented design)</a>